jmcvaughn/ansible-arch/README.md

 sensible; automating the addition of keys undermines the point of keys in the first place.
 This was done to streamline testing.
 This will probably be removed in the future or at the very least some form of interactivity will be incorporated.
-Add keys manually following ArchWiki's guides for [Adding unofficial keys for unofficial repositories](https://wiki.archlinux.org/index.php/Pacman/Package_signing#Adding_unofficial_keys) (e.g. for the ZFS repository), or by running the following as your user for AUR packages (where `KEY` refers to the key to work with):
+Add keys manually following the [ArchWiki guide to adding unofficial keys for unofficial user repositories](https://wiki.archlinux.org/index.php/Pacman/Package_signing#Adding_unofficial_keys) (e.g. for the ZFS repository), or by running the following as your user for AUR packages (where `KEY` refers to the key to work with):